JakeSidSmith/existential-proxy/README.md

 ep.set(abc, (proxy) => proxy.a.b, { c: 'hello' } }); // { a: { b: { c: 'hello' } } }: ABC
 ```

+## Important notes

+When using `set` and `update` you should note that:

+1. The return type will always match the input type - if keys are nullable, they will still be nullable even if set by one of these functions
+2. Keys that when cast to a number are a valid integer (including negative values) will produce arrays if the parent object is undefined or null.
+This is because there is no way to detect if trying to access values from an array or object if the target is undefined or null (all keys; `.a`, `[0]`, are only available as strings when using a proxy).

+## Example of potentially unintended array creation

-This library's `set` function may not give you the output you'd expect if you are using integers as keys in objects.
+This library's `set` and `update` functions may not give you the output you'd expect if you are using integers as keys in objects.

 ```typescript
 interface NumKey {